 Members of PAIMA have their main corporate offices in North America, South America, Central America and the Caribbean.

-I’m including it here with the other international associations because several SMG readers are moving from Brazil or Mexico or Argentina or other countries in the Americas.
+I’m including it here with the other international associations because several SMG readers are moving to Australia from Brazil or Mexico or Argentina or other countries in the Americas.

 PAIMA has a pledge of ethics to maintain that members are committed to high-quality door-to-door relocations.